lynchaj/nhyodyne/6502PROC/README.md

 ## Using the 6502 MONITOR
-Monitor is a simple machine language monitor that will allow you to view and manipulate the 6502 operating environment.
+The Nhyodyne system now uses the SuperMON monitor.
+It is a powerful machine language monitor that will allow you to view and manipulate the 6502 operating environment.

-Monitor Supports the following Commands:

 ```
-        * REGISTER - Display the 6502 internal Registers
- 	* DUMP XXXX YYYY - Dump memory from XXXX to YYYY
- 	* ENTER XXXX YY  - update the ram at XXXX with value YY
-        * GO XXXX - Execute program at XXXX
-        * LOAD - Load a S19 file into RAM
-        * Z80 - return to Z80 mode
-        * DISASSEMBLE XXXX - Disassemble program at XXXX
-	* ASSEMBLE XXXX - Begin Assembling a program from XXXX
+ INSERT SUPERMON DOCS HERE
 ```

 ## Using DOS65